dart-lang/site-www/src/null-safety/migration-guide.md

 the package migrates it to be non-nullable, then passing a nullable argument becomes a compile error.

+This section tells you how to
+check your package's dependencies by temporarily opting into null safety and using the `dart pub outdated` command in null-safety mode.

+{{ site.alert.warn }}
+  These instructions assume your code is under **source control**, so that you can easily undo any changes.
+{{ site.alert.end }}

-### Switch to a beta release
+### Switch to a 2.12 beta release

-Start the migration process by switching to the **latest beta release** of either the Dart SDK or the Flutter SDK, and then updating your pubspec to match.
+**Switch to the latest beta release** of either the Dart SDK or the Flutter SDK.
 How you get the latest beta release depends on whether you use the Flutter SDK: